openlab-at-city-tech/openlab/wp-content/plugins/wp-document-revisions/readme.txt

 (Where "category-name" is the taxonomy term's slug)

-Strictly it uses accepts the "query_var" parameter of the taxonomies used for documents.
+It accepts the "query_var" parameter of the taxonomies used for documents.
 That is, if you have defined a taxonomy for your documents with slug "document_categories".
 If you have not defined the query_var parameter then you use the slug.
 However if you have set query_var to "doc_cat", say, then you can insert a shortcode as

 `[documents doc_cat="category-name" numberposts="5"]`